AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 6.md

 - [ ] Reynard Allerton - scout worker at the Crematorium - Gregarious
 - [ ] Sebastian Allerton - thug worker at the Crematorium - Good-natured chatterbox
-- [ ] Bautha Dyrr - Drow Priest at the Infirmary
+- [ ] Bautha Dyrr - Drow Priest at the Infirmary - Madame Pomfrey
 - [ ] [Verin Thelyss](https://5e.tools/bestiary.html#verin%20thelyss_crcotn) - Leader at the Barracks - Tired, concerned
 - [ ] Prolix Yusaf - Scholarly Agent of the Allegiance of Allsight at the Crematorium - Voice: Winter from *The Nursery Nurse*, uses too many words
 - [ ] Naevyn Tasithar - injured drow scout at the Infirmary - Voice: weak, slightly higher